Yosemite National Park

 See this webpage for more information about this closer:

-and you will be reworded by one of the best Yosemite views but if this is your
+If you are experience hiker in good shape and you decide to hike here you will be reworded by the best Yosemite valley views but if this is your

-first Yosemite visit and you only have one day, focus your visit on the valley
+first Yosemite visit and you only have few days, focus your visit on the valley

-I hiked the 4-miles hike to Glacier Point right after snowstorm (April 2022) and
+I hiked the 4-miles trail to Glacier Point right after snowstorm (April 2022) and

 it was amazing experience.